 top of page

-4 Phrases Great Leaders Use Often
+The Neuroscience of Leadership Communication: 4 Phrases Great Leaders Use Often

 You’ve heard the old saying, “People don't leave bad jobs.
 They leave bad bosses."
 It’s true, and more often than not, it has nothing to do with salary.
 Some bad bosses are poor communicators, some can't make decisions, others micromanage.
 But most bad bosses are bad because they don’t pay attention to currencies more compelling than money.

 To the boss who says, “people are thanked with a paycheck” or "it's not my job to make employees happy," think again.
-A simple and sincere gesture of gratitude is one of the best ways to keep your employees engaged and productive.
-And those two little words – “thank you” – are the simplest way for a leaders to positively impact the organization.

 "Treat your employees exactly as you want them to treat your best customers." -Stephen Covey